jasonpaulso/VectorCode/docs/cli.md

 `.gitignore`.
 To override this, run the `vectorise` command with `-f`/`--force` flag.

+There's also a `update` subcommand, which updates the embedding for all the indexed files and remove the embeddings for files that no longer exist.

+#### File Specs

 As a shorthand, you can create a file at `project_root/.vectorcode/vectorcode.include`.
 This file should follow the same syntax as a [`gitignore` file](https://git-scm.com/docs/gitignore).
 Files matched by this